Get started with Microsoft 365 for healthcare organizations

 - If your organization already uses an Electronic Health Record (EHR) system, you can integrate Teams for a more seamless experience.
 Teams Electronic Health Record (EHR) connector makes it easy for clinicians to launch a virtual patient appointment or consultation with another provider in Teams directly from the EHR system.
 To learn more, see Virtual Appointments with Teams - Integration into Cerner EHR and Virtual Appointments with Teams - Integration into Epic EHR.

-- If you aren't using a supported EHR system, you can use the Virtual Appointments app (Preview) or the Bookings app in Teams.
+- If you aren't using a supported EHR system, you can use the Virtual Appointments app the Bookings app in Teams.
 To learn more, see Virtual Appointments with Teams.

 Teams policy packages